 Whatsapp Business Model: Key resources, Activities & User Base

-A. Customer Segment: Jan Koum, one of the founders, had come from Ukraine and realised a big problem of not being able to remain connected easily with family and friends.
+Jan Koum, one of the founders, had come from Ukraine and realized a big problem of not being able to remain connected easily with family and friends.
 Whatsapp had worked as a solution to this big problem.
 Whatsapp lets you connect with your family, friends and share unlimited texts & pictures.
-So its customer base is made up of all the people who wants to connect with each other for personal or professional purposes.
+So its customer base is made up of all the people who want to connect with each other for personal or professional purposes.

-B. Key Resources: The proprietary software platform of Whatsapp is its major key resource.
-The developers, marketing and PR team make a huge part and Sequoia Capital’s investment is also a key resource for the company.
+The proprietary software platform of Whatsapp is its major key resource.
+The developers, marketing, and PR team make a huge part and Sequoia Capital’s investment is also a key resource for the company.

-C. Key Activities: Whatsapp has always been focussed on single motive of being the best Instant messaging app.
+Whatsapp has always been focused on the single motive of being the best Instant messaging app.
 It has not diverted from its aim to enter any other major media or activity.
 Due to the same reason, it does not take any kind of advertisement applications, even from big brands.
 It encouraged zero usage of conventional PR and advertising strategies.

-F. Client Relationship: The customer relationship of Whatsapp is a self service.
-It gives you answers to Frequently asked questions and you also have an option go get assistance by emailing support.
-From the time I have been using Whatsapp, I never got any chance to avail this service in years which depicts that it is very much automated in nature.
+The customer relationship of Whatsapp is a self-service.
+It gives you answers to Frequently asked questions and you also have an option to get assistance by emailing support.
+From the time I have been using Whatsapp, I never got any chance to avail myself this service in years which depicts that it is very much automated in nature.

 How does Whatsapp work?

-Firstly, Whatsapp was launched on Apple’s app store in 2009 the on Blackberry phones two months later.
+Firstly, Whatsapp was launched on Apple’s app store in 2009 on Blackberry phones two months later.
 Now, after 9 years have passed, it has become very difficult to find even one person without Whatsapp.
 Whatsapp started off as just a messaging app with which you could send unlimited threads to your peers without having any kind of message pack.
-Only internet connection and a phone was needed to send out and receive messages.
-A software engineer named Rick Reed at Whatsapp explained that Whatsapp does not link two devices, instead, sends messages to server of recipient and then the message is sent to the device by server.
+Only an internet connection and a phone was needed to send out and receive messages.
+A software engineer named Rick Reed at Whatsapp explained that Whatsapp does not link two devices, instead, sends messages to a server of the recipient, and then the message is sent to the device by the server.

-At that time, the messaging was one way with emails and texting.
+At that time, messaging was one way with emails and texting.
 Yahoo messenger used to work only on computers while BBM was restricted to Blackberry phone users.
 Whatsapp had come up with a motive to change the way people communicate.
-Since, there was no competitor as such, Whatsapp had a big ground to play.
+Since there was no competition as such, Whatsapp had a big ground to play.
 In December 2009, people could send photos and videos.
 Now, you can even send documents, share location and enjoy many more features.
-You can enjoy video conference call as well which is one of the exciting features it has come up with.
+You can enjoy video conference calls as well which is one of the exciting features it has come up with.
 Have a look at the newest features below.

 Newest Features of Whatsapp in 2019

-2. Whatsapp Tipline: “Checkpoint Tipline” has been introduced by Whatsapp to check if the news forwarded is verified or fake.
-People can submit information to Checkpoint tipline (+91-9643-000-888) and after verification, it gets classified as True, False, Disputed, Misleading or Out of Scope.
+“Checkpoint Tipline” has been introduced by Whatsapp to check if the news forwarded is verified or fake.
+People can submit information to the Checkpoint tipline (+91-9643-000-888) and after verification, it gets classified as True, False, Disputed, Misleading, or Out of Scope.

 In What Way, Whatsapp Makes Money?

-We are well aware that for a non-ecommerce app, advertisement is one of the few mediums from which it can make money but Whatsapp is ad-free till date.
+We are well aware that for a non-e-commerce app, advertisement is one of the few mediums from which it can make money but Whatsapp is ad-free to date.
 The founders did not want to make the app messy with advertisements, instead wanted to serve the best user experience.
-The only source of income for Whatsapp was yearly fee of $1 that it used to charge its Android users.
+The only source of income for Whatsapp was the yearly fee of $1 that is used to charge its Android users.
 In some countries, it was free for the first year.
 This was considered a loophole though as people from other countries used to change their country selection in the app marketplace & download free WhatsApp.

 Initially, Whatsapp got funding from Sequoia capital which invested around $8 million for over 15% shares. in February 2013, Sequoia again invested $50 million seeing the success of the app.